deborah1998/PA-2-final-/README.md

   2. A printout of your .py file

 ***Remember to double check on github.com that your files pushed.
 If they didn’t, you need to push them.
 I can only see what is on github.com, not what is only on your computer.

-##X.	An Example Game:
-An example game will be shown in class.
-You can look back at the Panopto recording if needed.
-It meets all of the requirements stated above.